roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-01 ****** byTheTalkMan© Lots of playful kissing.
+Lots of playful kissing.
 Light, sexy touching.
 Blindfolds and feathers.
 Slow teasing.
 Getting a little carried away in public.
 Different positions, like having her on top!
 Maybe even doggy style!
 Up to their standards, they were pushing the boundaries of indecency.
 In their opinion, their sex life was pretty wild.

  But to a Cline woman, their sex life was laughable.